edfan1/ese-3060-project/cifar10_experiments/README.md

 # Whitening Layer Experiment Framework

 This framework allows you to systematically test modifications to the whitening layer in the CIFAR-10 airbench94 speedrun code.

 ## Hypothesis

-**Q: The whitening layer's architecture (kernel size, width, and trainability) can be modified to achieve faster convergence to 94% accuracy.**
+**Q: The whitening layer's architecture (kernel size, width, and trainability) can be modified to achieve faster convergence to 94% accuracy**

 ### Sub-hypotheses:
 - **Q1**: Kernel size affects convergence (test 1×1, 2×2, 3×3, 4×4)